Physics

 Corequisite: PHYS 1171.

 This lab course engages students in experimental measurements spanning the areas of mechanics and thermal stresses on matter, with the objective of training students in experimental measurements, data manipulation and analysis, error analysis, deductive thinking, and instrumentation, providing depth to students' understanding of the phenomena taught in PHYS 1171.
-Specific experimental measurements include accelerated motion, periodic motion, gravitational force, ballistics, conservation of energy and momentum, and rotational dynamics.
-Students complete a weekly lab report.
-Previously PS 0115L.
+Specific experimental measurements include accelerated motion, periodic motion, gravitational force, ballistics, conservation of energy, fluids, and rotational dynamics.
+This course trains students in experimental measurements, data analysis, error analysis, deductive thinking, and instrumentation.

 PHYS 1172 General Physics II 3 Credits